GoDaddy Website Builder Review

-Established in 2007 GoDaddy is the worlds largest domain registration and web hosting service boasting 13 million customers and 62 million domain names under management.
+Established in 2007 GoDaddy are the world's largest domain registration and web hosting service boasting 13 million customers and 62 million domain names under management.
 That is a user base any company in the world would be proud of.

 Website Builder Overview

-On the face of it the GoDaddy pricing model means that if all you want to do is build a five page website then all the tools are there for you to do it for free.
-When you start your project though you'll find that's not the case and if you want some basic essentials like a favicon (I mean come off it a favicon!) or you want your site to be mobile optimised then you'll need to upgrade to the business plan.
+On the face of it, the GoDaddy pricing model means that if all you want to do is build a five-page website, then all the tools are there for you to do it for free.
+When you start your project though you'll find that's not the case and if you want some essentials like a favicon (I mean come off it a favicon!) or you want your site to be mobile optimised then you'll need to upgrade to the business plan.

 - Business, Finance, Law

 - Health, Beauty

 - Home Services, Construction